How to Save Money – 28 Ways I Save Money

 - I cook at home whenever possible.

-- I perk my own coffee.
+- I perk my own coffee (or drink the coffee at work).

 - When buying consumer items, I try to separate my “needs” and my “wants”.